IngPatricia/IngPatricia/README.md

 ## Hi there 👋

 I am Patricia - a software engineer in the making!
-Currently, at my last year of studies.
-Welcome!!
+Currently.
+Currenly at my last year of studies 🥳 🐣

 - 🔭 I’m currently working on my academic projects.
 They are quite cool and the most exciting one is where I get to make a data warehouse from a given case scenario using Oracle SQL Developer and Visual Paradigm.